Let's Get It: Thug Motivation 101

 Let's Get It: Thug Motivation 101 is the commercial debut and overall third studio album by American rapper Young Jeezy.
-It was released on July 26, 2005, by The Island Def Jam Music Group, Def Jam, Jazze Pha's Sho'nuff Records, and Young Jeezy's Corporate Thugz Entertainment.
+It was released on July 26, 2005, by The Island Def Jam Music Group, Def Jam Recordings, and Young Jeezy's Corporate Thugz Entertainment.

 The album was supported by four singles: "And Then What" featuring Mannie Fresh, "Soul Survivor" featuring Akon, "Go Crazy" and "My Hood".
 The album debuted at number two on the Billboard 200, selling 172,000 copies in the first week.
 The album was certified double platinum by the Recording Industry Association of America (RIAA).

 Critical reception

 In 2015, hip-hop writer Brooklyn Russell declared the album "trap rap's apotheosis" while observing its impact: "Working with only a handful of Shawty Redd beats and his naturally raspy voice, Atlanta native Young Jeezy would lay down the blueprint for an entire region of rappers—virtually knocking big players like Lil Jon out of commission."

 In 2012, Complex called the album one of the classic albums of the last decade.

 Robert Christgau gave the album a choice cut rating, only liking "My Hood."